-Chair of Computational Biology at the Saarland University
+Chair of Computational Biology at Saarland University

-- In the area of emerging drug resistance, we map genome-wide mutation data onto regulatory and metabolic pathways.
+In the area of emerging drug resistance, we map genome-wide mutation data onto regulatory and metabolic pathways.
 Also, we analyze by atomistic simulations and data mining how substrates interact with membrane transporters.

-- Our group collaborates closely with various experimental partners on campus and elsewhere and is embedded in the collaborative research center SFB 1027.
+Our group collaborates closely with various experimental partners on campus and elsewhere and is embedded in the collaborative research center SFB 1027.